 - White American cheese is found at most deli counters in your local grocery store.
 Land o' Lakes is my preferred brand, however, I have had great results with Boar's Head, too.

 - If after 5 minutes in the microwave your cheese is not all melted, give it an additional 30 seconds and stir again.
-Repeat until melted.
+Repeat until melted, up to 1 additional minute.
 You may also use a wire whisk if clumps remain.

 Hungry for more?